kinvolk/lokomotive/docs/installer/general.md

 regardless of the target platform.
 For platform-specific information, refer to the docs of the relevant [platform](../../README.md#supported-platforms).

-## Suppressing Terraform Output
+## Showing Terraform Output

-When running `lokoctl cluster install`, by default the installer prints all of Terraform's output.
+When running `lokoctl cluster install`, by default the installer doesn't print Terraform output.
-If you wish to hide it, you can append the `--quiet` flag, or `-q` for short.
+If you wish to show it, you can append the `--verbose` flag, or `-v` for short.

 ## Asset Directory